-Well, we have made to the end of 2020, possibly the longest year on record.
+Well, we have finally made it through to the end of 2020, possibly the longest year on record.
 Now only the December bonsai jobs remain before it all starts over again for 2021.

-Work first and pleasure later and run you through this months jobs.
+Work first and pleasure later – let’s run you through this month’s jobs.

 Give your tools an end of year clean